Moses Taylor: Career

-At age 15, Moses Taylor began working at J. D. Brown shippers.
+At age 15, Taylor began working at J. D. Brown shippers.
 He soon moved to a clerk's position in the firm of Gardiner Greene Howland and Samuel Howland's firm G. G. & S. Howland Company of New York, a shipping and import firm that traded with South America.

-By 1832, at age 26, Moses had sufficient wealth to marry, leave the Howland company, and start his own business as a sugar broker.
-As such he dealt with slave-owning Cuban sugar growers, found buyers for their product, exchanged currency, and advised and assisted them with their investments.
+By 1832, at age 26, Taylor had sufficient wealth to marry, leave the Howland company, and start his own business as a sugar broker.
+As such he dealt with Cuban sugar growers, found buyers for their product, exchanged currency, and advised and assisted them with their investments.
 He nurtured relationships with those planters, who relied on him for loans and investments to support their plantations.
 Taylor never visited Cuba, but his friendship with Henry Augustus Coit, a prominent trader who was fluent in Spanish, enabled him to trade with the Cuban growers.
 Taylor soon discovered that loans and investments provided returns that were as good as, or better than, those from the sugar business, although the sugar trade remained a core source of income.
 By the 1840s his income was largely from interest and investments.
-By 1847, Moses Taylor was listed as one of New York City's 25 millionaires.
+By 1847, Taylor was listed as one of New York City's 25 millionaires.

 Banking and investments

-When the Panic of 1837 allowed Astor to take over what was then City Bank of New York (today known as Citibank), he named Moses Taylor as director.
-Moses himself had doubled his fortune during the panic, and brought his growing financial connections to the bank.
+When the Panic of 1837 allowed Astor to take over what was then City Bank of New York (today known as Citibank), he named Taylor as director.
+Taylor himself had doubled his fortune during the panic, and brought his growing financial connections to the bank.
 He acquired equity in the bank and in 1855 became its president, operating it largely in support of his and his associates' businesses and investments.

-In the 1850s Moses invested in iron and coal, and began purchasing interest in the Delaware, Lackawanna & Western railroad.
-When the Panic of 1857 brought the railroad to the brink of bankruptcy, Moses obtained control by purchasing its outstanding shares for $5 a share.
+In the 1850s Taylor invested in iron and coal, and began purchasing interest in the Delaware, Lackawanna & Western railroad.
+When the Panic of 1857 brought the railroad to the brink of bankruptcy, Taylor obtained control by purchasing its outstanding shares for $5 a share.
 Within seven years the shares became worth $240, and the D. L. & W was one of the premier railroads of the country.
-By 1865 Moses held 20,000 shares worth almost $50 million.
+By 1865 Taylor held 20,000 shares worth almost $50 million.

-Moses held an interest in the New York, Newfoundland, and London Telegraph Company that Cyrus West Field had founded in 1854.
-Although its attempts to lay a cable across the Atlantic were initially unsuccessful, it eventually succeeded and in 1866 became the first transatlantic telegraph company.
+Taylor held an interest in the New York, Newfoundland, and London Telegraph Company that Cyrus West Field had founded in 1854.
+After several failed attempts to lay the first transatlantic telegraph cable it was successful in 1866.

-Taylor also had controlling interest in the largest two of the seven gas companies in Manhattan that were merged (after his death) to form the Consolidated Gas Company in 1884, eventually becoming Consolidated Edison.
-Taylor's Manhattan Gas Company and New York Gas Light Company were 45% of the merged Consolidated Gas, and his descendants remained some the largest individual shareholders of Consolidated Edison.
+Taylor also had controlling interest in the largest two of the seven gas companies in Manhattan, which were merged (after his death) to form the Consolidated Gas Company in 1884, eventually becoming Consolidated Edison.
+Taylor's Manhattan Gas Company and New York Gas Light Company were represented 45% of the merged Consolidated Gas, and his descendants remained some the largest individual shareholders of Consolidated Edison.